 Build it >>> STORAGE ZOO – The Keeper of the Cheerios

 The Keeper of the Cheerio’s also made one for their son that was geared more for a boy.
 How stinking cute is this DIY stuffed animal storage barn?

 Build it >>> STORAGE FARM – Keeper of the Cheerios

-Another great hanging stuffed animal storage idea is this Ikea hanging closet organizer.
+Another great hanging stuffed animal solution is this hanging closet organizer.
 It would be perfect for any little-stuffed animals.
 We seem to collect a lot of the little ones from various places we visit on vacation.

 These wire garden baskets would make great stuffed animal storage and it makes for a charming decor piece for the playroom as well.